 But that’s life.
 It’s not fair.
 I did what I could do and worked to the best of my ability.
 The results are what happened and that’s all you can do.
 I wasn’t really interested in ruminating on this so I changed the topic.

 For the next 4 months, I continued to show up to skate four times per week (three long-track, one short-track).
 We had switched back to club ice (5:30-7pm) a while back and that gave me time to do my aerobic conditioning in the mornings.
 It was also better for Eva’s schedule since she worked a real job anyhow.
 It was also easier on Rex’s schedule since he too worked a real job.

 I would eventually drop out two of the ice sessions and start doing slideboard for time since it was more useful for me in terms of developing fitness specific to outdoor inline.
-I think sub-consiously I also wanted to wean Rex off of having me there; he continued to give me feedback on slideboard.
-The rest of the time I was just doing the aerobic work that I described in Methods of Endurance Training: Putting it Together.
+I think sub-consiously I also wanted to wean Rex off of having me there.
+He continued to give me feedback on slideboard.
+The rest of the time I was just doing endless aerobic work.

 Which isn’t to say that I loafed.
 Folks would even ask me about it “If you’re retired, why are you still working so hard?”
 I couldn’t really explain it to them.
 I had told Rex years before that I would reach his perfect technical model and I am not a man to go back on his word.
 As well, the more technique I got now, the better I’d be on inlines.
 Finally, I still wasn’t going to skate outdoors while it was cold out and some skating is better than no skating.